Pumping at Work: A Calm, Practical Guide

 Returning to work while continuing to breastfeed takes planning, not perfection.
 With a workable schedule, the right kit, and reasonable expectations, most parents are able to keep their supply steady and make pumping feel like a manageable part of the day rather than a constant source of worry.

-This article covers the practical pieces — when to start preparing, how often to pump, how much milk a baby actually needs, how to store and transport milk safely, and how to protect your supply during the transition.
+This guide covers the practical pieces: when to start preparing, your legal rights, how often to pump, how much milk a baby actually needs, setting up a good pumping environment, storing and transporting milk safely, and protecting your supply during the transition.

 A Few Weeks Before Your Return

-Two to four weeks of preparation is a comfortable window.
-Long enough to sort out logistics, short enough that you don't feel like you're rehearsing forever.
+Two to four weeks of preparation is a comfortable window — long enough to sort out logistics, short enough that it doesn't feel like rehearsal forever.

 Practice pumping.
 Try a session in the morning after the first feed, when supply tends to be highest.
-Even small amounts (30–60 ml) are normal — pumping output isn't a measure of supply.
+Even small amounts (30–60 ml) are normal — pumping output is not a measure of supply.

 Build a small freezer stash.
 A few hundred millilitres is enough for the first day or two.
-There's no need for an enormous frozen reserve.
+There is no need for an enormous frozen reserve; you will keep adding to it as you go.

 Introduce a bottle.
 Around three to five weeks before your return, let another caregiver offer a bottle once a day.
-The baby may take time to accept it.
-(See Introducing a Bottle for the full approach.)
+Some babies take time to accept it.
+See Introducing a Bottle for the full approach.

 Talk to your workplace.
-Ask about a private, lockable space, fridge access, and breaks.
-In many countries, paid pumping breaks are a legal right — check your local guidance.
+Ask about a private, lockable space, fridge access, and breaks — and do this in writing, so there is a record.
+In many countries, some of these accommodations are a legal right (see below).

 Test your pump.
-Make sure flange size is correct (a too-small or too-large flange reduces output and causes discomfort), and that you have spare parts.
+Make sure the flange size is correct — a too-small or too-large flange reduces output and causes discomfort.
+Replace valves and membranes if you haven't recently, as worn parts can reduce suction significantly.

 How Often to Pump